& Mental Health Practitioners

 - High functioning autism

 Carly is an empathic, thoughtful, and easy-going individual who is devoted to helping those going through stressful and difficult times.
-She is currently a Masters-level student of Counselling Psychology at Yorkville University and is completing the practicum component of her degree at Welling Centre under the supervision of Registered Psychologist, Brian Welling.
+Carly graduated with a Master’s degree in Counselling Psychology at Yorkville University and is now a Canadian Certified Counsellor.
+Carly is working towards becoming a Registered Psychologist.

 Carly has been influenced by the work of Carl Rogers, Carl Jung, and Alfred Adler.
 She works from a client-centered approach with the belief that clients are the experts of their own lives.
 She emphasizes building strong therapeutic relationships.
+Carly sees her clients and herself as fellow travelers on a journey towards healing and self-actualization.
 Carly is also heavily influenced by cognitive-behavioural methods.
 Carly’s goal is to create a safe and supportive environment for all her clients.
 Her clinical interests include working with depression, stress, and anxiety.

-During her undergraduate degree, Carly was a peer counsellor for students with disabilities.
-She is currently volunteering with the Elizabeth Fry Society of Edmonton, where she works with youth and women who are or are at risk of becoming criminalized.
+During her undergraduate degree Carly was a peer counsellor for students with disabilities.
+While working on her Master’s degree she volunteered for the Elizabeth Fry Society of Edmonton, where she worked with youth and women who were or were at risk of becoming criminalized.

-Each professionally supervised 50-minute session with Carly is available for a $70 fee and is eligible for extended health benefits through most insurance companies.
-Couples and family sessions are 80-minute sessions for a $105 fee.
+Each 50-minute session with Carly is available for a $100 fee and is eligible for extended health benefits through some insurance companies.

 Population Carly Serves

-Carly currently sees individual adults, couples and families for a wide range of issues, including, but not limited to anxiety, stress, depression, trauma and addictions.
+Carly currently sees individual adults for a wide range of issues, including, but not limited to depression, stress and anxiety.

-Each professionally supervised 50-minute session with Jillian is available for a $70 fee and is eligible for extended health benefits through most insurance companies.
+Each professionally supervised 50-minute session with Stephanie is available for a $70 fee and she is currently offering video or phone sessions.

 If you are interested in an appointment with her, call 780-222-7405 or book online by clicking the ‘Book an Appointment’ button.